taisti/Recommender/README.md

 5. Train the Apriori based model
  ``python train_frequent_itemstes.py --dataset_path <path to the dataset> --output_name <path to the output frequent itemset model> --jobs_n <number of threads available>``

-5. Inference
+6. Inference

     ``inference.py --model_path <path to the trained model/embedding (PMI,FastText,Apriori)>  --model_type <type of the entered model (Embedding or Apriori)> --source_token <name of the ingredient for which you want to find the most similar substitutes> --topn <number of substitutes you want to find for given ingredient>``

-6. If the original dataset is too large for the training, we can split it for N equal sized datasets with the use of:
+7. If the original dataset is too large for the training, we can split it for N equal sized datasets with the use of:

     ``python divide_dataset.py --dataset_path <path to the original dataset> --n_pieces <number of pieces you want to divide your dataset into>``

-7. If the dataset was splitted and for each part was created a sepearate embedding, we can try to inference as the average of all embeddings.
+8. If the dataset was splitted and for each part was created a sepearate embedding, we can try to inference as the average of all embeddings.
 For this purpose run:

     ``inference_multiple_embeddings.py --embedding_dir <the path to the directory where are stored embeddings> --source_token <name of the ingredient for which you want to find the most similar substitutes> --topn <number of substitutes you want to find for given ingredient> --datasets_number <number of datasets subsets>``

     Note - the embeddings directory should contain embeddings with following name convention "ingredeint2vector<number>.pickle", where the number indicates the number of the embedding.
 If we have 2 embeddings, we should name them: ingredeint2vector0.pickle and ingredeint2vector0.pickle

- 8. We can estimate the substitue with the use of frequent_itemsets.
-For this purpose we first run generating frequent itemsets from the given dataset:

-    ``python train_frequent_itemstes.py --dataset_path <path to the dataset> --output_name <path to the output frequent itemset model> --jobs_n <number of threads available>``

-   Then we can run inference process on frequent itemset:

-    ``python infere_frequent_itemsets.py --frequent_itemest_path <path to the saved frequent itemset model> --source_token <name of the ingredient for which you want to find the most similar substitutes> --topn <number of substitutes you want to find for given ingredient>``